 Emergency procedures for fire, tornado, serious accident or injury and crisis (such as natural disasters, intruders or bomb threats) are posted on the parent bulletin boards.
 If evacuation is required due to a natural or man-made disaster, parents will be notified of the event by phone and/or text message.
 The location and method for reuniting families will be included in the message.
-The relocation sites for each ODC Preschool are listed below.
 Students with special needs (such as mobility issues) will be assisted or accommodated according to individual plans determined by the staff and parents.